loganfreeman/configuration/passenger.md

 passenger start --port 4000
 ```

+Configuration sources are respected in the following precedence (ordered from most to least precedence):

+- Command line options.
+- Environment variables (only since 5.0.22).
+- Passengerfile.json.

 Essential configuration
 ---
 1. The LoadModule passenger_module ... option must exist in the Apache configuration.
 This option tells Apache to load the Passenger module from the given filename.